New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: A New Viewpoint of Water-filling Solutions

+In this subsection, we consider the extension of the optimization problem P1 with arbitrary lower bounds on the subchannel powers: where $P>0$ and $f_k(\cdot)$'s are real-valued, increasing, and strictly concave functions with continuous derivatives.
 In P1.1, each subchannel is limited with a non-negative lower bound for its power, while for P1, the lower bounds are zero for all subchannels.
-For this more general case, define the active set $\mathcal{S}_{active}$ as the set of subchannels whose powers are higher than their lower bounds, i.e.,

-The following lemma is obtained. \begin{lemma} The following conditions are both necessary and sufficient for the optimal solution of P1.1:
+For this more general case, define the active set $\mathcal{S}_{active}$ as the set of subchannels whose powers are higher than their lower bounds, i.e., The following lemma is obtained. \begin{lemma} The following conditions are both necessary and sufficient for the optimal solution of P1.1:

 \end{lemma} \begin{proof} The proof is very similar to that of Lemma \ref{lemma-1}, thus omitted. \end{proof}